The mean free path of ionizing photons at 5 < z < 6: evidence for rapid evolution near reionization

 In term of the modeling, the uncertain scaling of $\kappa_{912}$ with $\Gamma$ has significant implications for \mfp\ at $z \sim 6$, as discussed above.
 We also note that some of the formalism we applied herein assumes an ionized IGM.
-Additional tests with simulations would help to clarify how well these tools can be applied when the IGM is partly neutral.
+If reionization is incomplete at $z \sim 6$, then the \mfp\ we measure at that redshift may correspond to the mean opacity only within the ionized phase provided that the ionized regions surrounding bright QSOs are larger than the proximity zone size (\Req).
+The tests presented in Section~\ref{sec:mocks} suggest that our approach should be robust to the UVB fluctuations expected near the end stages of reionization.
+Additional trials with more realistic late reionization simulations, however, would help to clarify how well these tools can be applied when the IGM is partly neutral.

 Finally, consistent with previous works, we have not attempted to model the foreground Lyman series transmission in a fully self-consistent way.
 Although we do not expect this to significantly impact our \mfp\ results, as discussed above, simultaneously fitting the Lyman series and Lyman continuum transmission may provide insight into the properties (e.g., the \hi\ column density distribution) of the absorbers that dominate the ionizing opacity at these redshifts.